Orifice Flow Meter- Its Working, Types of Orifice Plates

 Another typical variation we see in orifice plate design is segmental orifice plate.
 Different from all other orifice plate, this has only a segment of bore.
 All other orifice have a circular bore.

-The main advantage for segmental orifice plate is that it allows smooth flow for fluids with highest viscosities which may contain solids and slurries also.
-Other structure like bevel remains same like that of concentric type orifice plate.
+The main advantage of a segmental orifice plate is that it allows smooth flow for fluids with the highest viscosities, which may contain solids and slurries.
+Other structures, like the bevel, remain the same as those of a concentric-type orifice plate.

-Why does an orifice have holes in top and bottom?
+Why does an orifice have holes in the top and bottom?

 Orifice plates are designed to measure flow of fluids only.
 It may be gas or liquid with verities of viscosity and even with slurries.